ItsYasser/Ihssan/README.md

 - The app links organisations with people in need.
 - Add new items and pick your location
 - Uploade/download files to verify the validity of the organizations
-- The ability to search anorganizationby name and get its location on the map
+- The ability to search an organizationby name and get its location on the map
+- Filtring : in order to facilitate the searching
 - Trace the full iteraniary between the organization and the volunteer location

 ## ScreenShots Of The App